 They also have lower rates of lung disease, cancer, stroke, and heart disease.
 Now, some might wonder what if I already have a smoking-related illness.
 Well, no matter what it is, your illness and overall health will be better if you quit smoking.
 Let me give you an example when it comes to someone having a heart attack.

 Smokers who stop after a heart attack are less likely to have another heart attack and are less likely to die from heart disease.
 Also, lots of times, especially as we get older, people need surgery.
-Someone who does not smoke even if they used to smoke is better equipped to heal and is less likely to have complications related to surgery or complications related to the anesthesia.
-Another benefit of quitting is that you have more money, and actually, this is a big motivation for a lot of people to quit smoking because it is so expensive.
+Someone who does not smoke, even if they used to smoke, is better equipped to heal and is less likely to have complications related to surgery or complications related to the anesthesia.
+Another benefit of quitting is that you have more money, and actually, this is a big motivation for many people to quit smoking because it is so expensive.

 What Happens When you Quit Smoking?

 So, let’s talk about what happens when you do quit smoking.
-Within a day, your body will clear all the carbon monoxide from your system and when that happens, your blood specifically your hemoglobin carries oxygen more efficiently and ultimately delivers oxygen to all your tissues in your body more efficiently.
+Within a day, your body will clear all the carbon monoxide from your system.
+When that happens, your blood, specifically your hemoglobin, carries oxygen more efficiently and ultimately delivers oxygen to all your tissues in your body more efficiently.
 Within a week, your breath gets better; hair, fingers, teeth are cleaner; you have a better sense of taste and smell.

 After a year of quitting smoking, your risk of having a heart attack or stroke becomes reduced.
-After a few years of quitting, the risk of heart disease is half of that of a smoker.
-Also after a few years of quitting, the risk of lung cancer decreases.
+After a few years of quitting, the risk of heart disease is half of a smoker’s.
+Also, after a few years of quitting, the risk of lung cancer decreases.
 After 10 years of quitting, the risk of lung cancer death is reduced by 50% compared to those who continue to smoke.
 After 15 years of quitting, the risk of heart disease is the same as a nonsmoker’s.

 Most people know that smoking is bad for health, that is not exactly breaking news.
-But why is it so hard for people to quit, what are the obstacles that are preventing them from quitting.
-Most smokers wish they could just snap their fingers and quit smoking and be done with it already.
-So, let’s talk about the obstacles that people need to overcome in order to quit smoking.
+But why is it so hard for people to quit?
+What are the obstacles that are preventing them from quitting?
+Most smokers wish they could snap their fingers and quit smoking and be done with it already.
+So, let’s talk about the obstacles that people need to overcome to quit smoking.

 One of the biggest obstacles that people need to overcome is the physical withdrawal of nicotine.
-Nicotine is very addictive and withdrawing from the chemical causes physical changes to occur in the body, especially the brain.
-The withdrawal symptoms typically start within a few hours of the last cigarette and symptoms include difficulty concentrating, feeling tired, anxious, and irritable.
+Nicotine is very addictive and withdrawing from the chemical causes physical changes in the body, especially the brain.
+The withdrawal symptoms typically start within a few hours of the last cigarette, including difficulty concentrating, feeling tired, anxious, and irritable.
 So, this is the biggest hurdle for smokers to overcome, and these symptoms tend to be severe for at least two or three days after quitting.
-The withdrawal symptoms then tend to gradually wane over the course of a month or so.
+The withdrawal symptoms then tend to wane over the course of a month or so gradually.

-So, without question, physical withdrawal is the biggest hurdle, but then there is also the mental withdrawal.
+So, without question, physical withdrawal is the biggest hurdle, but mental withdrawal is also.
 This is because smoking is typically a part of someone’s daily routine.
-They are so used to having a cigarette after a meal or having a cigarette with their coffee or having a cigarette first thing in the morning.
+They are so used to having a cigarette after a meal, having a cigarette with their coffee, or having a cigarette first thing in the morning.
 These are all habits, and these habits are typically hard to break.
 Another obstacle is overcoming emotions.
 We all have anger, frustration, boredom, and some people handle these emotions in different ways.
 Lots of people handle these emotions by smoking cigarettes.
-Often what happens is when that person has emotional distress, that serves as a trigger to light up a cigarette.
+Often, that person has emotional distress that serves as a trigger to light up a cigarette.

 Another obstacle to overcome is the reality that when someone quits, they will be expected to gain on average 5, maybe 10 pounds.
 Why does this happen?
-Well, nicotine reduces appetite and it revs up the body’s metabolism.
+Well, nicotine reduces appetite, and it revs up the body’s metabolism.
 So, when you no longer have nicotine in your system, the opposite happens.
-Also, when people quit, they often substitute food for cigarettes, in order to get that mini dopamine rush to feel better.
-So, of course, it’s always a great idea to have a daily exercise program whether someone smokes or not, but it is all the more important to start a daily exercise program for people who plan on quitting smoking, because this will minimize their weight gain.
+Also, when people quit, they often substitute food for cigarettes to get that mini dopamine rush to feel better.
+So, of course, it’s always a great idea to have a daily exercise program whether someone smokes or not, but it is all the more important to start a daily exercise program for people who plan on quitting smoking because this will minimize their weight gain.

-Also, nicotine withdrawal symptoms in women of childbearing age, are worse during the premenstrual phase and during menses.
+Also, nicotine withdrawal symptoms in women of childbearing age are worse during premenstrual and menses.
 This is why it is probably better for them to quit at the end of their period.

 What about Vaping?

-Lot of people are trying to quit smoking cigarettes by turning to electronic cigarettes or e-cigarettes, AKA vaping.
-So, vaping entails using a battery powered device which vaporizes a solution of nicotine that is dissolved in water and propylene glycol.
+Many people are trying to quit smoking cigarettes by turning to electronic cigarettes or e-cigarettes, AKA vaping.
+So, vaping entails using a battery-powered device that vaporizes a solution of nicotine that is dissolved in water and propylene glycol.
 Propylene glycol is a fluid that helps nicotine dissolve.
-So, an e-cigarette gives a person the feeling of smoking but without the tar and without the carbon monoxide or the thousands of other substances that are in tobacco smoke.
+So, an e-cigarette gives a person the feeling of smoking without the tar and the carbon monoxide or the thousands of other substances in tobacco smoke.
 But is this a good alternative to smoking cigarettes?

-They have not been compared to any other medications approved for smoking cessation such as varenicline or bupropion.
-At this time, most experts recommend using FDA-approved medications for smoking cessation rather than e-cigarettes because their safety and efficacy is well established.
-If a person does decide to choose e-cigarettes to help with quitting, it is important that they switch completely to e-cigarettes and stop using their regular cigarettes.
+They have not been compared to any other medications approved for smoking cessation, such as varenicline or bupropion.
+At this time, most experts recommend using FDA-approved medications for smoking cessation rather than e-cigarettes because their safety and efficacy are well established.
+If a person does decide to choose e-cigarettes to help with quitting, they must switch completely to e-cigarettes and stop using their regular cigarettes.

-This is because using both together is not likely to reduce health risks nearly as much as a complete switch.
+Using both together is not likely to reduce health risks nearly as much as a complete switch.
 Of course, it is best not to smoke anything or vape anything.
-A lot of people wonder or ask about vaping lung disease and that is a whole another topic.
+Many people wonder or ask about vaping lung disease, and that is a whole another topic.
 If that is something you are interested in knowing more about, I can make a separate video for that.
 So, just let me know.

 Internal Medicine | Pulmonary Disease | Critical Care Medicine